Read's Department Stores: Branch stores

-The second store was built as one of the two anchors in the new Trumbull Shopping Park (the state's first mall), 6.7 miles from downtown Bridgeport.
+The second store was built as one of the two anchors in the new Trumbull Shopping Park(the state's first mall), 6.7 miles from downtown Bridgeport.
 The store had three floors, (220,000 ft2), and was located in the south section of the mall where Target stands today.

-Allied expanded the store into a chain in the 1960's thru the 1980's.
+Allied expanded the store into a chain in the 1960s thru the 1980s.

 By then they were up to six stores in Fairfield and New Haven Counties in Connecticut, and Westchester County in New York.

 Transition

 In 1981, Allied closed Read's landmark downtown store, leaving behind a boarded-up building as a reminder of Bridgeport's brighter past.
 It moved the store into space recently vacated by Gimbel's at the nearby Lafayette Plaza Mall in downtown Bridgeport.

 In 1983, Read's opened a New York location in the Jefferson Valley Mall in Yorktown Heights.
 Around 1985 its television and radio commercials featured the jingle, "Reads, Your Something Special Store".
 Read's operated in its hometown of Bridgeport until 1987 when Campeau Corp. of Canada, which had bought Allied Stores earlier, merged it into Allied's sister division, Jordan Marsh of Boston, Massachusetts, and the stores subsequently took on the Jordan Marsh name.

 In 1987, Campeau acquired Federated Department Stores of Cincinnati, Ohio and operated it in conjunction with Allied.
 As a result of the overall decline of Bridgeport's downtown shopping area, the Lafayette Plaza Jordan Marsh store closed in 1991, and all but the Trumbull and Jefferson Valley stores were closed by 1993 under the Federated/Allied Stores bankruptcy filing.

 In 1993, these remaining two stores at Trumbull and Jefferson Valley were converted to the Abraham & Straus nameplate when that division of Federated Department Stores merged with Jordan Marsh (as they were in the New York Metropolitan media market, they could operate more efficiently regarding advertising under the A&S name).
 In 1995 after Federated acquired Macy's, it consolidated its A&S/Jordan Marsh division into Macy's East and renamed the two former Read's stores with the Macy's moniker.

 The former Read's Trumbull location was abandoned in 2006, when Macy's relocated into the former Filene's store in the Westfield Trumbull shopping center upon the completion of the merger of the Federated and May Department Stores chains.
 Only the Jefferson Valley Mall store that Read's opened in 1983 has continually operated as a department store to present day.